ScootKit/scnx-docs/docs/scnx/guilds/faq.md

 design of SCNX:
 We designed our system to replace often multiple generic bots on a server by one, custom bot.

+## Can I remove the SCNX Manager Bot? {#scnx-manager-bot}

+No. The SCNX Manager bot is needed for your dashboard to work.
+But if you are not interested in using [analytics](./analytics) or [backups](./backups) on your server, you can remove the "View Channel" permission on every channel from the bot - this hides the SCNX Bot from the member-list.

 ## What counts as commercial usage? {#commercial-usage}

 To use SCNX in any commercial manner or situation, you'll need to purchase the [SCNX PRO Plan](https://scnx.xyz/plans).